Blog Post | May 12th, 2021

 Louisiana is known for its generally warm, humid weather and mild winters.
-This means that pests tend to be a problem for the majority of the year, and their down time during the winter is short lived.
-One of the pests that benefits most from our warm weather and short winters is the termite.
+This means that pests tend to be a problem for the majority of the year, and their downtime during the winter is short-lived.
+One of the pests that benefit most from our warm weather and short winters is the termite.

 Termites thrive in warm, humid environments, meaning our area is the perfect place for termites to establish colonies.
 It is important to know that termites are a year-round threat.
 Once a colony has invaded your home, they will continue to feast upon the wood and other materials.
 Termites only leave once they've depleted their food source and their colony has grown too large to remain in one place.
 Here's where some questions come in:

 As you now know, termites are a year-round problem.
 However, there is a "termite season."
 Termite season is generally considered to start when the termites begin to swarm.

 Termite swarms primarily depend on one thing: weather.
 Once the weather has warmed up following winter, mature colonies who are outgrowing their current home will swarm to a larger, more suitable place.
 Since termites don't thrive during cold, dry weather, most colonies will stay in place until the weather is warm enough for the entire colony (young and old) to make the journey to a new place.
 The most suitable places for termites to live typically contain or are made of wood, and they'll contain some level of moisture.
 Knowing that moisture is important to termite diet and colony success, it makes sense that rain and higher humidity levels will prompt greater termite activity.

 So, most termite and pest control specialists will agree that termite season is marked by termite swarms which most frequently occur after early Spring rains.